Lisbon with Kids: Things to Do and Itinerary for 3 Days

 Itinerary for 3 Days in Lisbon with Kids

-- Discover the city with an old tram
+• Explore the city on an old tram

-If you are traveling to Lisbon with older kids, and you mainly want to do classic sightseeing, read our article about Lisbon in 3 days.
+If you’re traveling with older kids and want to focus on classic sightseeing, check out our article about Lisbon in 3 days.

-Here we continue with cool things to do in Lisbon with kids and not the main attractions.
+Now let’s continue with fun things to do in Lisbon with kids beyond the usual attractions.

 Day 1: Lisbon City Center